In this article, I will tell you more about what I use during my daily work. Feel free to let me know what you are using or what you recommend.

 - Visual Studio Code — My one and only editor.

 - Raycast - If there is one piece of software that made me more productive, it is Raycast.
 Check out this article about how it helps me: using Raycast to speed up my productivity.

 - Hyper terminal — cross-platform terminal.

-- Oh My Zsh — for a better shell experience, thinking about using Spaceship.
+- Oh My Posh — for a better shell experience.